(01) Ain Capital: Bourg-en-Bresse.

 (67) Bas-Rhin Capital: Strasbourg.
 Online: parish and civil registrations and census records, now up to 1912.
 Also a very interesting discussion of an early 19th century manuscript of a history of Jews in Alsace, by Jacob Meyer.
 A new website has just been launched.

 (68) Haut-Rhin Capital: Colmar.
-Online: the heraldic devices for each commune, a list of those who died in the two World Wars, a list of all of the mairies (town halls).
-NEW!
-Civil registrations from 1798 are now up.
-Also, ten-year indices and lists of Jewish names.
-Serious teething problems abound; the site is incredibly slow and often does not work.
-We predict a crash.
+Nice new website.
+Online: the heraldic devices for each commune, a list of those who died in the two World Wars, a list of all of the mairies (town halls), civil registrations from 1793 to 1892, ten-year indices and lists of Jewish names, and the census of 1866.

 (69) Rhône Capital: Lyon.
 Online: Censuses from 1836, parish and civil registrations from 1527, military recruitment registers, maps, indices to notarial records, a very large collection on orphans.
 Collaborative indexing of both registrations and censuses is making this site incredibly useful.
 Rhône is the first department to allow the images of their ten-year indices and of their parish and civil registrations to appear on www.genealogie.com, though why you would pay there when you can get it free here is a mystery.